NYC vaccine mandate: Police, fire unions warn of possible staffing 'crisis' as deadline looms

 At the time of his announcement, on Oct.
 20, de Blasio estimated 46,000 city workers were unvaccinated.

 Unions representing both departments have filed separate lawsuits against the city.
-One Wednesday, FDNY Firefighters Association President Andrew Ansbro warned of potentially "inevitable," "irrefutable" repercussions from the mandate, and stressed the "catastrophic" manpower and staffing shortage that could come as a result.
+On Wednesday, FDNY Firefighters Association President Andrew Ansbro warned of potentially "inevitable," "irrefutable" repercussions from the mandate, and stressed the "catastrophic" manpower and staffing shortage that could come as a result.

 NYC WORKERS PROTEST VACCINE MANDATE: 'WE WILL NOT COMPLY!'